NicolasPerrin73/P6_Piiquante/README.md

 On this folder, create a folder "frontend" and copy and past the front-end repositorie inside.

-Create a folder "backend" and copy and past the back-end repositorie inside.
+copy and past "backend" folder inside project folder.

 Open the project.